about / archives / contact / subscribe / twitter

 The Washington Post is a daily newspaper based in Washington, D.C.
 It is the United States’ eighth-largest newspaper as of 2012 and its second-largest newspaper website as of 2011.

-The paper was founded in 1877 and has been in the hands of the Meyer-Graham family since 1933.
-It is owned by The Washington Post Co., whose chairman and CEO is Donald Graham.
-The company also owns the Kaplan education business, a cable division, six local TV stations, and a hospice firm.
+The paper was founded in 1877 and was in the hands of the Meyer-Graham family from 1933 to 2013, when Amazon CEO Jeff Bezos bought it for $250 million.
+Under the Grahams, the paper was owned by The Washington Post Co., whose chairman and CEO was Donald Graham.
+The company, which is now separate from the paper and was renamed Graham Holdings Company after the sale, also owns the Kaplan education business, the Slate Group, a cable division, six local TV stations, a hospice firm, and a boiler producer, and is an investor in the religious site FaithStreet.

 While the Post is also a local newspaper, it has specialized in national politics, developing a reputation as one of America’s leading political journalism institutions, particularly since its coverage of the Watergate scandal in the 1970s.
 It has won more than 50 Pulitzer Prizes and numerous other prestigious journalism awards since then.
 The Post has also, however, periodically received criticism for not emphasizing its local coverage enough, and for emphasizing it too much.